 What is the Missouri DAC?

-The new state DAC assists small businesses when they have access expenditures that exceed the $10,250 federal limit.
-An eligible Missouri small business may take a state income tax credit of up to 50 percent of “eligible access expenditures” which exceed $10,250, but do not exceed $20,250, for a maximum credit of $5,000 a year.
+The DAC is available to Missouri small businesses that have access expenditures that exceed the $10,250 federal credit limit.
+A Missouri small business may take a state income tax credit of up to 50 percent of “eligible access expenditures” which exceed $10,250.
+The maximum credit is $5,000 a year.

 Who is an eligible small business?